 This reader is also backward compatible with USB 2.0 if required, and a USB-C to USB-A cable is included for use with older computers.

 Sony's CFexpress Type A/SD Card Reader was launched at the same time as the Sony a7S III's release, as this was the first camera to utilize the CFexpress Type A memory card format (the physically larger Type B cards already being commonplace).
-With such a new CFexpress variant, and only Sony currently producing Type A cards, it's little surprise that this - the only Type A reader currently on the market - is ludicrously expensive.
+With such a new CFexpress variant, and very few manufacturers currently producing Type A cards or readers, it's little surprise that this reader is ludicrously expensive.
 At least it uses a fast USB 3.2 Gen 2 interface for a maximum theoretical transfer speed of 1250MB/s - plenty fast enough to let a 800MB/s CFexpress Type A card transfer at its maximum speed.
 The MRW-G2 card reader also supports SDXC/SDHC UHS-I and UHS-II cards for added versatility, going some way to justify the high selling price.

 5 things to look for in a card reader